josete89/bt-speaker/README.md

 # bt-speaker

 The project plays music received by Bluetooth from any A2DP Bluetooth source.

+It will resample it to 96 kHZ and pass through an equalizer with the following modes:

+* Pop
+* Soft
+* Rock
+* Dance
+* Classic

 ## Build